PrimoKu/h2ai25/README.md

 - Python 3.8+
 - OpenAI API key (for GPT-4 agents)
-- H2AI API credentials (if using H2AI language models)
 - Required Python packages (see `requirements.txt`)
 - Webcam or camera for computer vision features
 - Sensors for physiological measurements